 The District becomes aware of areas in the collection system subject to FOG blockages through comprehensive inspection and maintenance initiatives.
 The District performs routine visual and Closed Circuit Televising System (CCTV) inspections which identify potential FOG blockages and provide information on system function and efficiency.
 Routine maintenance of the District's collection system on a scheduled and on-going basis also allows District staff members to assess collection system condition and identify areas requiring more frequent maintenance due to FOG.
-All inspections and maintenance activities are recorded in a Computerized Maintenance and Management System (CMMS) which schedules, tracks and reports these activities for organization and management of the collection system geographically.
-The CMMS maintains information on areas within the collection system subject to FOG blockages and allows these areas to be inspected, cleaned, and maintained appropriately.
+All inspections and maintenance activities are recorded in a Computerized Maintenance and Management System (CMMS) which schedules, tracks and reports these activities for organization and management of the collection system subject to FOG blockages and allows these areas to be inspected, cleaned, and maintained appropriately.
 Specific "hot spots" receive monthly, quarterly, bi-annual and annual preventative cleaning and maintenance activities based on the specific issues of the area and overflow history.